szqmtl/demo_netty_protobufjs/README.md

-This demo shows how to use Protocol Buffers in netty server.
+This demo shows how node.js communicates with netty server using protobufjs(Protocol Buffers).

-The protobuf definition file is in src/main/protobuf
+The protobuf definition file is in definition folder.

-Running the server by executing file **server.pl**.
+The corresponding netty server is in repository demo_netty_protobuf_java.